Building the future

 All application components are due by Friday, February 24, 2023, by 11:59 PM

 ICAP follows all University guidelines around travel.
 As of January 2022, students will be able to travel internationally but must meet all ICAP, department and University requirements.

 Does ICAP provide financial support to interns?

-Yes, most students will receive funding in the range of $500-700 through ICAP.
-Funding is based on availability of funds and student needs.
+Yes, most students will receive funding in the range of $500-2,000 through ICAP.
+Funding is based on availability of funds, location of practicum, and student needs.
 Supplemental funding is also available through the student fund at the Columbia Mailman School of Public Health.